peterdgreat/DB-Based-Diagram/README.md

 # DB-Based-Diagram

 > This project consists of a relational database which contains the data structure for a clinic.
-The Database schema was extracted from a diagram.
+The Database was created based from a diagram.

 ## Getting Started